StephanieArgy/StephanieArgy.github.io/pcsnotes_c3_w1.md

 Before (after) insert content before (after) the matched element (and outside of it).
 Demo [here](http://jsfiddle.net/xtb51wed/)

+You see a lot of anonymous functions as the argument of a method call.  **Method call has to have a semi-colon.**

+**console.log** is pointless, but it lets us see what's going on.

 ###Events

 Goodle "MDN events."
 There are LOTS!